fireheart12/reverse-oldification/readme.md

 ### Image augmentation :

-ImageDataGenerator, a Tensorflow image pre-processing deep learning module is used for this cumbersome task.
-Using ImageDataGenerator, we rescale each image in our data set, so that the value of each pixel lies in the range of 0-1, instead of 0-255.
-This rescaling aids our subsequent deep learning model to converge faster as the skewness of the overall data distribution is tremendously reduced, thereby expediting the gradient descent operation.
+**ImageDataGenerator**, a Tensorflow image pre-processing deep learning module is used for this cumbersome task.
+Using ImageDataGenerator, **we rescale each image in our data set, so that the value of each pixel lies in the range of 0-1, instead of 0-255.** This rescaling aids our subsequent deep learning model to converge faster as the **skewness** of the overall data distribution is tremendously reduced, thereby expediting the gradient descent operation.
 Moreover, an additional parameter known as ‘validation_split’ is also passed, which segregates a small fraction of images for cross-validation(after the model is trained on the training data set).

 ### Helper function design :

 Helper functions such as convert_lab(for converting an RGB image into LAB format using skimage library), convert_rgb(for converting the constructed LAB image, after A and B channels are predicted, into RGB format using skimage image pre-processing library), and plot_image(for displaying an image) are designed.

-Lab  is a color space that completely separates the lightness from color.
-Think of lightness as some sort of grayscale image, it only has luminosity but, no colors at all. channel L is responsible for that lightness (grayscale) and the other two channels ab are responsible for the colors. as you can see in the images below the color information is embedded in the ab channel.
+*Lab  is a color space that completely separates the lightness from color.
+Think of lightness as some sort of grayscale image, it only has luminosity but, no colors at all. channel L is responsible for that lightness (grayscale) and the other two channels ab are responsible for the colors. as you can see in the images below the color information is embedded in the ab channel.*

 The channels are shown below :